CatLabInteractive/quizwitz-docs/docs/000-intro.md

 create your own quizzes and rounds.

 Please take a few moments to get familiar with the social network.
 It will only take about a minute.

+## Players and creators

+This guide is split up in two sections:
+* A guide for QuizWitz Players
+* A guide for QuizWitz Creators